zquestz/kube-ipfs/README.md

 # kube-ipfs
-Kuberntes configurations for IPFS on GCE.
-Note that this requires `kube-lego` if you use the ingress features.
+Kubernetes configurations for IPFS on GCE.
+Note that this requires `cert-manager` if you use the ingress features.

 ## Deployment
 1. Add a new blank disk on GCE called `ipfs-data` that is 20GB.
 You can always expand it later.